How Does The Georgia Lemon Law Work?

 Arbitration is an alternative dispute resolution procedure that happens outside of court.
 It provides a way for consumers to resolve warranty disputes by going before an arbitrator and testifying about the repair history and defects of their vehicles.

 If we succeed in court with your Georgia lemon law claim, you might be able to recover attorney’s fees in addition to a lemon law buyback or a replacement of your vehicle.
 A Georgia lemon law buyback will also include a refund of other costs, including your sales tax, the interest you paid on your auto loan, towing expenses, and rental vehicle fees.
 This amount will be offset by the purchase price times the miles you put on your vehicle until the time of the first repair attempt.
 Your attorney can help you calculate this value.

 If you opt for a replacement, the manufacturer must provide you with the same vehicle or one that is of equal value.
 If you leased the vehicle, and the manufacturer repurchases it, you are entitled to receive a refund of the payments you made, the allowance you received for a trade-in vehicle, and your incidental expenses minus the offset.

 It can be stressful to buy or lease a new car that has a defect.
 Fortunately, the GA lemon law for new cars offers some protection to consumers.
-An experienced Georgia lemon law attorney can help you to understand your rights and the process for a Georgia lemon law claim and guide you through all of the steps.
-Contact us today at 404-737-3451 to schedule a free consultation to learn more about your GA lemon law rights.
+An experienced Georgia lemon law attorney can help you understand your rights and the process for a Georgia lemon law claim.
+Our Georgia lemon lawyers can guide you through all of the steps.
+Contact our office today at 404-737-3451 to schedule a free consultation to learn more about your GA lemon law rights.